curateteaching/digitalpedagogy/keywords/gender.md

 *Artifact Permissions: Copyright Ka-Ping Yee, 2005 *Creator and Affiliation, Ka-Ping Yee

 Regender is a web-based tool designed by a computer scientist that performs what the developer calls a “gender hack” on existing websites.
 Specifically, it highlights the use of gender pronouns in  English-language sites by switching those pronouns.
 This is a simple, yet great, tool for revealing bias, and for opening up space to unpack gender binaries.
-Additionally, Regender exposes what Jill Walker Rettberg calls “technological filters” (tools that allow us to change expressions of ourselves) and “cultural filters” (“norms, expectations, normative discursive strategies” that influence our behaviors) that shape our daily lives online.
+Additionally, Regender exposes what Jill Walker Rettberg calls “technological filters” (tools that allow us to change expressions of ourselves) and “cultural filters” (“norms, expectations, normative discursive strategies” that influence our behaviors) that shape our <—KDH: LEAVE OUT FIRST PERSON EVEN HERE; IT ASSUMES THAT THE READER IS ALREADY PART OF THE DISCUSSION SURROUNDING GENDER daily lives online.
 This serves as an excellent illustration of how code can be used to challenge built-in assumptions of the web and the cultural values expressed in web content.
 The tool is not perfect and can be buggy, but its flaws (difficulty in determining gender in some cases) also make it good example for discussions of algocentrism.
+KDH: THIS IS REALLY IMPORTANT; I WOULD SAY HERE TOO THAT IT NEEDS AN ASSIGNMENT OR SOMETHING THAT AN INSTRUCTOR CAN ADOPT IMMEDIATELY.
+WITH THIS ONE, YOU BRING UP A VERY IMPORTANT ASPECT OF SEEMINGLY HIDDEN GENDER BIAS — IN CODING.
+IT’S A GREAT WAY TO GET INSTRUCTORS THINKING ABOUT WHAT’S BEHIND THE CURTAIN, BUT HOW WILL YOU ASK THEM TO INCORPORATE THIS KIND OF ARTIFACT?

 ###“Sociological Images”
 *Artifact Type: Web page, teaching resources, Pinterest collections